sahib/libmunin/doc/api/distance.rst

     :class:`munin.distance.DistanceFunction`

-From this many subclasses in the `munin/distance/` directory are inherited.
+From this many subclasses in the `munin.distance.` submodules are inherited.
-Usually we have a certain `Provider` and a `DistanceFunction` that knows how to compare those values produced by the concrete `Provider.`

 .. note:: **DistanceFunction** use two list of values as input.
 Even for single values.